Suplex: Half and half suplex

 This is a suplex variation in which the wrestler, while standing behind the opponent, places one arm in a Half nelson and the other arm in a chickenwing.
 The wrestler then proceeds to fall backwards while lifting the opponent overhead in the hold and driving them into the mat behind them.
-This move is referred to as a half and half suplex as it is a combination of a ¾ nelson suplex and a tiger suplex.
+This move is referred to as a half and half suplex as it is a combination of a half nelson suplex and a tiger suplex.
 The move can be either released or brought into a pin.
 This variation is often used by Sami Zayn.

 Half nelson suplex

 This is a version of a German suplex where the attacker stands behind the opponent, facing the same direction.
 The attacker uses one hand to apply a half nelson hold and wraps the other hand around the opponent's waist.
 The attacker then lifts the opponent up and falls backwards, dropping the opponent on their head, neck, or shoulders.
 The move can be either released or brought into a pin.